liuyime2/MobiCom24-Hydra/README.md

 # Hydra: Accurate Multi-Modal Leaf Wetness Sensing with mm-Wave and Camera

 This repository contains the dataset and model architecture of the MobiCom'24 paper "Hydra: Accurate Multi-Modal Leaf Wetness Sensing with mm-Wave and Camera".
 This work is published at The 30th Annual International Conference on Mobile Computing and Networking.
-[MobiCom 24](https://www.sigmobile.org/mobicom/2024/)
+[MobiCom 24](https://www.sigmobile.org/mobicom/2024/).
-The dataset and architecture are still under development.
-More content is expected by the end of September.

 ## Hydra Overview
 ![overview image](figure/overview.png "Title")